rf1424/music-shader-visualizer/README.md

 ## Post Mortem
 I had a lot of fun writing shaders.
 I learned a lot of interesting shader and audio visual techniques.
-Thinking of a way to visualize audio nicely was a challenge, and I hope to explore how others creatively translate audio to visual more!
+Thinking of a way to visualize audio nicely was a challenge, and I hope to explore how others creatively translate audio to visual more.

-I’ve been considering why this project makes sense to build with real-time shaders.
+I have been considering why this project makes sense to build with real-time shaders.
 At times, I spent a lot of effort making dynamic camera movements or optimizing runtime performance.
 These were tasks that might have been simpler in a traditional 3D tool, especially since this project was tied to a specific audio track.
-At the same time many cool techniques built on shader capabilities-fractal generation, domain repetition, smooth SDF blending, and other procedural techniques that are hard to achieve as efficiently with other tools.
+At the same time many cool techniques built on shader capabilities - fractal generation, domain repetition, smooth SDF blending, and other procedural techniques that are hard to achieve as efficiently with other tools.
 I hope to explore more on what shaders are good at so I can utilize its power to a greater extent.
-Overall this project was a great balance of technical and artistic :star:
+Overall this project was a great combination of technical and artistic :star:

 ## References
 - [unity-audio-spectrum](https://github.com/keijiro/unity-audio-spectrum)